-Download ASD Protect: Top Security Tips for Personal Device Use (PDF), March 2017
+Download ASD Protect: Security Tips for Personal Devices (PDF), January 2019

-- There are a lot of things to think about when it comes to the security of personal devices (e.g. smartphones, tablets and laptops) and the information they store.
-Compromises of personal devices can have significant productivity, financial and emotional impacts.
+There are a lot of things to think about when it comes to the use of personal devices (e.g. smartphones, tablets, computers and laptops).
+For example, compromises of personal devices and the information they store can have significant productivity, financial and emotional impacts.

-- This document has been written to assist with identifying the top security tips to secure personal devices and protect your information.
+This document has been written to provide security tips to secure personal devices and protect your information.

 Back up your important files

-- Save all your important files onto a USB stick, memory card, external hard drive or online storage service.
-Ensure USB sticks, memory cards and external hard drives are not left connected to personal devices after your important files have been backed up.
+Save all your important files to a storage device such as a USB stick, memory card, external hard drive or online storage service.
+Ensure storage devices are not left connected to personal devices after important files have been backed up.

 Prepare for lost or stolen personal devices

-- Unsolicited phone calls, SMS, instant messages and emails are trying to get you to do something that will benefit someone else.
+Unsolicited communications in the form of phone calls, SMS, instant messages and emails are often trying to get you to do something that will benefit someone else.
 It might just be spam trying to get you to buy things or it might be trying to get you to access a file that will compromise your personal device; access your information (such as your online banking details); or to produce revenue for someone else via the use of premium phone numbers, advertisements or app downloads.

 Use antivirus software

-- Use antivirus software from a reputable vendor for personal devices and keep it up-to-date with an active subscription.
-Antivirus software does not have to be expensive.
+Use antivirus software from a reputable vendor for personal devices and keep it up-to-date.
 Some operating systems even come with free antivirus software built-in.

 Use a screen lock

-- A screen lock with a strong password that contains a combination of upper and lower-case letters, numbers and symbols (where possible) should be used for personal devices.
+A screen lock with a strong password that contains a combination of uppercase letters, lowercase letters, numbers and symbols (where possible) should be used for personal devices.
 Swipe or gesture-based passwords can be easy to guess and should not be used.

-- Use different passwords for different websites, especially for any websites that store your credit card details or any other sensitive information.
-If you use the same username (such as an email address) and password for a number of websites, and one website is compromised, someone accessing that information is more likely to be able to access other websites which you commonly use.
+Use different passwords for websites and apps, especially for those that store your credit card details or any personal information.
+If you use the same username (such as an email address) and password for a number of websites and apps, and one website or app is compromised, someone accessing that information is more likely to be able to access other websites and apps which you commonly use.

-- It is also important that any email address you use for password recovery for websites has a unique password.
-Someone that knows the password for such an email address could use the ‘password reset’ functionality on websites and use the reset email that is generated to gain access to that website even if they didn’t originally know the password for that website.
+It is also important that the email address you use for websites and apps has a unique password that has not been used elsewhere before.
+Someone that knows, or can easily guess, the password for your email address could use the ‘password reset’ functionality on websites and apps your email address is associated with to gain unauthorised access.

 Avoid free wireless networks